hyundai-robotics/doc-hi6-ladder-edit/book.md

 3. In the file name input field, enter the ladder file name in the format S00 and press the Enter button to complete the save.<br><br>
     <img src="../../_assets/file_save_name_edit_en.png" width ="500" ><br><br>
     {% hint style="info" %}
     If the cursor is focused on the directory field, pressing the Enter button will not save the file.
-The Enter button must be pressed while the cursor is focused on either Item 2 or Item 3 to
+The Enter button must be pressed while the cursor is focused on either Item 2 or Item 3 to save the file

     {% endhint %}
 4. If you want to save the current file with a different name, you can use the File > Save As Other button on the bottom button bar to save the current ladder file with a different name.<br><br>